Kakamotobi/Learned/Software Architecture/02-Performance.md

 - How much hardware capacity is utilized.
   - Ex: 100% CPU usage or Network bottleneck indicate that the resource/capacity is completely utilized.
 - Determine whether the system resources are being efficiently utilized.
+### Network Latency
+- The two kinds of network being referred to here are 1) the browser and the web application (i.e. the Internet), 2) intranet communications (i.e. within the system).
+  - The Internet is generally more unreliable while the network between the system servers are more reliable.
+Therefore, the two networks require different considerations.
+#### Latency between Browser and Web Application
+- Any network is connected by wires and data physically travels over those wires.
+Therefore, there is bound to be *some* latency - called **Data Transfer Latency**.
+- For a client to communicate with a server, it has to first create a [**TCP connection**](https://github.com/Kakamotobi/Learned/blob/main/Computer%20Network/Network-Protocols.md#tcp-3-way-handshake), which HTTP is used on top of it.
+This causes for a latency of one round trip (SYN ,SYN+ACK).
+- For clients and servers (and between system servers if necessary) to communicate securely, a cryptographic protocol like [**TLS**](https://github.com/Kakamotobi/Learned/blob/main/Computer%20Network/Network-Protocols.md#tls-handshake) is used on top of TCP.
+This causes for a latency of two round trips (three round trips including TCP).
+##### How to Minimize Latency between Browser and Web Application
+#### Latency between System Servers

 ## Improving Performance
 ### Latency